Are you experiencing overwhelming anxiety?

 Concerns for therapy

-“I don’t want to be pushed to talk about things”
+“I don’t want to be pushed to confront my anxiety”

-I respect my clients’ anxiety because I understand it’s there for protection.
-And I understand that a quick and drastic disruption to this is harmful.
+I respect my clients’ anxiety and understand it’s there for protection.

 “I’m too busy”

-Life is very busy.
-And the thought of therapy can feel like you’re adding to your list when you should really be taking things off.
+Therapy can feel like you’re adding to your plate when you should be taking things off.

 About Brian O’Sullivan, LMFT

-I am a California Licensed Marriage and Family Therapist and hold M.S. in Counseling Psychology.
+I am a California Licensed Marriage and Family Therapist and hold Masters of Science in Counseling Psychology.

 Why people contact me

-- Day-to-day things are ok, however, the person is experiencing significant uncomfortable emotions.
+- Day-to-day things are ok, however, anxiety is often present.

-- Functioning day-to-day is a challenge and solving the issue doesn’t seem possible.
+- Functioning day-to-day is a challenge and relieving anxiety doesn’t seem possible.